-Before joining the NWFSC in 2005, Jeff Jorgensen's previous work has included Midwest-ceded territory treaty fisheries issues, landlocked Laurentian Great Lakes sea lamprey alternative life history strategies, and associated host mortality, predator-prey and fish community dynamics.
-He earned a B.A. in economics from the University of Minnesota, a B.S. in biology from the University of Washington, and an M.S. from the University of Wisconsin Madison, Center for Limnology, in limnology and marine science.
+Before joining the NWFSC, Jeff's previous work included Midwest-ceded territory treaty fisheries issues, landlocked Laurentian Great Lakes sea lamprey alternative life history rearing strategies, and associated host mortality, predator-prey and fish community dynamics.
+He earned an M.S. in Limnology and Marine Science from the University of Wisconsin Madison's Center for Limnology, a B.S. in Biology from the University of Washington, and a B.A. in Economics from the University of Minnesota.